MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/deploy-msal-sdk-authentication-expressjs.md

 ## Clean up resources

 1. Select this link to [go to App registrations](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) for your default tenant.
-1. Search for your app, perhaps named something like `msal-express-sample`.
+1. Search for your app, named something like `msal-express-sample`.
 1. On the Active Directory app's Overview page, select **Delete**.
 1. In VS Code, in the Azure side bar, select your Azure App Service, then select **Delete**